aosborne17/Nodejs-App-EC2-Instance/DETAILED-NOTES.md

 nano mongod.conf # in here we add what should be added to my mongod.conf file
 ```

+The reason this wasn't working is because i had only synced by provision file from my db folder instead of syncing the
+whole db folder, this meant that when I ran the db provision file, it couldn't find the mongod.config file for which to
+sync with, therefore it wasn't rendering

+Overcame this by syncing my whole db folder into the vm rather than just my provision file

 Now I must restart mongod for these changes to take place
 Restart will look at the mongod.conf file and will run based on the what is inside that file
 ```commandline